node2own/doodle/home-server/README.md

 Many of these NAS systems can run arbitrary Docker-containers nowadays.
 These Docker-containers can provide all kinds of services that can compete with services that can be obtained from the cloud.

-As an alternative to buying a plug-and-play NAS (e.g., from Synology or QNAP), it is also possible to assemble a PC and run free, open source, Linux-based NAS software on it (e.g., [TrueNAS Scale](https://www.truenas.com/download-truenas-community-edition/))
+As an alternative to buying a plug-and-play NAS (e.g., from Synology or QNAP), it is also possible to assemble a PC and run free, open source, Linux-based NAS software on it (e.g., [TrueNAS Scale](https://www.truenas.com/truenas-community-edition/))

+Read more about setting up a [home-server using TrueNAS](truenas/README.md)

 ## Raspberry Pi